 A legal matter was settled for \$5.5 million during the first quarter of 2018.
 Settlement amounts were recorded in Other gain from continuing operations in the Consolidated Statement of Operations, Prepaid expenses and other (current portion of the notes receivable) and Other non-current assets (non-current portion of the notes receivable) in the Consolidated Balance Sheets.
-As of March 31, 2019, the current portion of the notes receivable was \$0.8 million and the non-current portion was \$2.9 million, net of \$0.4 million of unamortized discount.
+As of June 30, 2019, the current portion of the notes receivable was \$0.8 million and the non-current portion was \$2.8 million, net of \$0.4 million of unamortized discount.
 Legal fees related to this matter were expensed as incurred during the respective reporting period.

-As a result of charges brought in September 2015 and October 2016 by the Houston Police Department, Environmental Enforcement, two subsidiaries of the Company were indicted at the request of the Harris County, Texas District Attorney's Office by a duly organized Grand Jury of Harris County, Texas for separate but related violations of the Texas Water Code, allegedly arising from the handling of construction concrete at certain work sites.
-Specifically, both were charged with unlawfully, intentionally or knowingly discharging a waste or pollutant.
-The Company is subject to a maximum fine in each case of \$250,000, but has already declined a \$75,000 and subsequently a \$15,000 plea bargain in the first case.
-In the second case, a project supervisor was also indicted.
+As a result of charges brought in September 2015 and October 2016 by the Houston Police Department, Environmental Enforcement, two subsidiaries of the Company were indicted at the request of the Harris County, Texas District Attorney's Office by a duly organized Grand Jury of Harris County, Texas for separate but similar violations of the Texas Water Code, allegedly arising from the handling of construction concrete at certain work sites.
+Specifically, in each case the Company was charged with unlawfully, intentionally or knowingly discharging a waste or pollutant and is subject to a maximum fine of \$250,000.
+In addition, a project supervisor was also indicted in the second case.
+However, without admitting to fault, the Company has, in the first case, recently agreed to a diversion agreement that will result in the dismissal of all charges without prosecution upon completion of the agreement terms and payment of \$15,000.
+More recently, the Company and its project supervisor have been offered diversion agreements in the second case that would result in dismissal of all charges against each of them upon completion of the terms of the agreements and payment by the Company of \$100,000.
 None of these allegations nor the costs of defense, taken separately or as a whole, is expected to have a material impact on the Company's balance sheet or its liquidity.
-The Company considers all of these allegations without merit and it will vigorously defend itself and its employee.
+The Company considers the first case settled and the second case without merit and thus has vigorously defend itself and its employee.